gavinwahl/django-postgres-queue/README.rst

 Useful Recipes
 ==============
-These recipes aren't officially supported features of `django-postgres-queue`.
+These recipes aren't officially supported features of `django-pg-queue`.
 We provide them so that you can mimick some of the common features in other task queues.

 `CELERY_ALWAYS_EAGER`
 --------------